atmcgrath/END-Digital-Collection/_texts/EN-Journey-1774.md

 y'ax
-11his father, though it was a matter of t sis very great coniequence — lie began to
+11his father, though it was a matter of t sis very great coniequence --lie began to
 11 j' '' ' ‘ '
 IS consider how he and his Sally should ipi'! i live after they were married.
 The little